 As we know by now, digital marketing waits for no one – platforms are continuously evolving, giving advertisers more and more opportunities to showcase themselves to an ever-growing audience.
-With new advertising technologies and features coming at us from all fronts, it’s easy to get overwhelmed.
+With new paid advertising technologies and features coming at us from all fronts, it’s easy to get overwhelmed.
 There are just so many new things to address when it comes to targeting, placement, and format.

 Though this may be the case, some things never change.
 In my experience as an online advertiser, certain principles always hold true – these truths are at the core of every campaign I’ve done, no matter the time or channel.
 They’re so integral that they’ve persisted since the dawn of online advertising, way back to when the world experienced its first banner ad: